 With Bluetooth connectivity, you also get to send music to the speaker.
 Overall, Bluetooth is a really convenient way to connect your sound bar system together.

-For voice control lovers, the best soundbar for Samsung TVs features Wi-Fi connectivity.
+For voice control lovers, a good soundbar choice should feature Wi-Fi connectivity.
 Models like Sony and Sonos have Wi-Fi, allowing access to music apps like Spotify and Pandora.
 It also lets you change audio settings from anywhere in your house.